andersjo/beta/README.md

 $ bin/beta
 ```

 This command is actually a shell script that calls Java.
-Therefore, the command only works if your system both supports shell scripts, and has Java properly installed.
+Therefore, the command will only work if your system both supports shell scripts, and has Java properly installed.

 ### Training a parsing model